Thom-Sip/ApplicationChallenge/README.md

-In order to allow sorting to work you need some way of determining if an object is considered greater, smaller or equal to another object. for this I implemented ```IComparable<T>``` on the **HouseNumberDetails** object.
+In order to allow sorting to work you need some way of determining if an object is considered greater, smaller or equal to another object. for this I implemented ```IComparable<T>``` on the **HouseNumber** object.
 This also means that the Sorting services can be used with any object that implements it.

+Since the dataset does not appear to contain any entries that would be parsed to a complex housenumber like 12A-3 or 12-3.
+I did not implement a solution for parsing this data.
+I did however create a **HouseNumberExtended** object that also implements ```IComparable<T>``` and added unit tests for it showing that the sorting would work on these objects.

 For benchmarking I used [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet).